Krazete/takatomon/README.md

 - color-code selected digimon
   - allows showing ANY and ALL options simultaneously
   - would need to figure out color randomization that avoids similarity (true-color similarity and color-blind similarity)
-- add search bar
-- display digimon names
-- display link to growlmon.net
-  - maybe take data from growlmon.net or use an iframe
-    - allows easier comparison
-- webscrape digimon tribe and rank from growlmon.net
-  - and then display tribe and rank
 - add buttons to each selected digimon icon
   - separate icon from deselect button
   - add opacity toggle